Tilier/ScratchRedesign-Unused/README.md

 Scratch.
 Redesigned, thanks to @eqez on Scratch.
 This is a test.

 # About
 This is test one for Scratch Redesign.
-This will be deleted soon.
+This may be deleted soon.

+# Versions
+v1 - file upload, tests if it will update every time v1.1 - in progress. tries cors-anywhere.